Canada and the Arctic Council

 Overview of the Arctic Council

 The Arctic Council is the pre-eminent intergovernmental forum for circumpolar cooperation.
-It is committed to the inhabitants of the Arctic, including Indigenous peoples and their communities, who contribute unique knowledge and perspectives to the council because of their special relationship with the Arctic.
+It is committed to the inhabitants of the Arctic, including Indigenous Peoples and their communities, who contribute unique knowledge and perspectives to the council because of their special relationship with the Arctic.
 The council works to promote sustainable development, including economic and social development, and cultural well-being.
-The council is equally committed to the protection of the Arctic environment, including the health of Arctic ecosystems, maintenance of biodiversity in the Arctic region and conservation and sustainable use of natural resources.
+The council is equally committed to the protection of the Arctic environment, addressing climate change, pollution, maintenance of biodiversity in the Arctic region and conservation and sustainable use of natural resources.

-The council has developed a common agenda for action and serves as a foundation for a strong, responsible and cooperative rules-based international order in the Arctic region.
+The council has developed a common agenda for action and serves as a foundation for strong, responsible and cooperative activities in the Arctic.

-The work of the Arctic Council is supervised and directed by the ministers of foreign affairs of the eight Arctic member states and is supported by the senior Arctic officials.
+The work of the Arctic Council is supervised and directed by the ministers of foreign affairs of the 8 Arctic states and is supported by the senior Arctic officials.
+Canada’s Senior Arctic Official is Ambassador Virginia Mearns.

 Arctic Council members

-The involvement of six international Indigenous peoples’ organizations as Permanent Participants is a unique feature of the Arctic Council.
+The involvement of 6 international Indigenous Peoples’ organizations as Permanent Participants is a unique feature of the Arctic Council.
 They sit at the table in their own right.
-Three of the six organizations have Canadian constituents.
+Three of the 6 organizations have Canadian constituents.

 - Aleut International Association (U.S. and Russian constituents)